69MichelleDB/ToNCodes/README.md

 ToNCodes as of version `alpha-0.7.3` supports multi-language.
 After checking around I decided to use the same website VRChat uses for community translations `Crowdin`: https://crowdin.com/project/toncodes

+If you want to collaborate with a specific language that's not listed currently, please let me know in [this discussion link](https://github.com/69MichelleDB/ToNCodes/discussions/42) and I will add it.

-If you want to collaborate, just head to the link above, sign in, select the language you want to help with, select `en.json` and you'll be presented with a UI with every available text.
+To collaborate, just head to the link above, sign in, select the language you want to help with, select `en.json` and you'll be presented with a UI with every available text.
 [Here's a link to our wiki with visual guides](https://github.com/69MichelleDB/ToNCodes/wiki/How-to-help-translate-ToNCodes).

-If you want a specific language added to Crowdin, please let me know in [this discussion link](https://github.com/69MichelleDB/ToNCodes/discussions/42).

 If you have any questions, please open a [new discussion thread](https://github.com/69MichelleDB/ToNCodes/discussions).